melezhik/advent/2022/SparrowCI_pipelines_cascades_of_fun.md

       dir: source
 ```

-Of course to publish package in Santa's store, SparrowCI lad needs to tell Santa's his secret
+Of course to publish a package in Santa's store, SparrowCI lad needs to tell Santa's his secret
-- aka fez token, but don't worry, Santa knows how to keep your secrets!
+\- aka fez token, but don't worry, Santa knows how to keep your secrets!

 ![secret](https://raw.githubusercontent.com/melezhik/advent/master/images/sparrowci/secret.png)